RicardoLunaG/Meta-Reinforcement-Learning-for-Heuristic-Planning/README.md

 * pddlpy

 ### Data
-For PDDL files used in the experimetns please take a look at: http://planning.domains/
+For PDDL files used in the experiments please take a look at: http://planning.domains/

 ### Usage